top of page

 Because there are active things that DO work:

 I learned to reinvent myself and my Life – my journey has one massive dividing line – before the death of my mother, and after the death of my mother.
 It absolutely and utterly changed who I am and the path I am on.
+Even after all the earlier traumas and damage and all the damage to come.

 But it took me many many years – not finding the truths that help, getting poor advice, letting fear get in the way, and wasting SO much time and energy trying to figure it all out.
 I don’t want you to have to go through that.